SC150-bit/wallet-credit-scoring-aave-v2/README.md

 pip install pandas matplotlib
 python main.py# wallet-credit-scoring-aave-v2
 This project assigns credit scores (0–1000) to wallets based on transaction data from the Aave V2 protocol.
 It uses behavior analysis of actions like deposit, borrow, repay, redeem, and liquidation to rank wallets by reliability.
 Outputs include a score CSV, distribution chart, and detailed behavioral analysis.
+> 🔗 The dataset used can be downloaded from [Google Drive](https://drive.google.com/file/d/1ISFbAXxadMrt7Zl96rmzzZmEKZnyW7FS/view?usp=sharing)